ejpcmac/expected/CONTRIBUTING.md

 3. Launch the tests:

-        $ mix test --stale
+        $ mix test

-All tests should pass.
+All the tests should pass.

 ## Workflow